 - Understanding the diverse communication styles and modes Deaf-Blind people use

-- Use visual, tactile, tracking, and/or signing in a restricted field of vision, &/or projection, etc.
+- Using Tactile ASL, ProTactile, tracking, and/or signing in a restricted field of vision, &/or voice projection, etc.

-- Work as a Support Service Provider and/or interpreter for Deaf-Blind people
+- Working as a volunteer sighted guide, i.e. a Support Service Provider and/or interpreter for Deaf-Blind people

-- Appreciate and respect the unique challenges and lives of mulit-dimensional Deaf-Blind people
+- Learning to appreciate and respect the unique challenges and lives of multi-dimensional Deaf-Blind people

-This ongoing support has garnered considerable success since Western's partnership with the Seattle Lighthouse for the Blind, Seabeck, the Washington State Deaf-Blind Citizens organization, and the Deaf-Blind Service Center in Seattle.
+This ongoing support has met with considerable success since Western's partnership began with the Seattle Lighthouse for the Blind, Seabeck, the Washington State Deaf-Blind Citizens organization, and the Deaf-Blind Service Center in Seattle.
 From 2008 to 2014: